Man flown to hospital, SWAT called after reported shooting in Springfield

 Police said the man was conscious and responsive, and was able to indicate where the shooting occurred, at a house in the 600 block of Selma Road.

-The man was flown via medical helicopter to Miami Valley Hospital in unknown condition.
+The man was flown via medical helicopter to Miami Valley Hospital in Dayton in unknown condition.

 Police tried to call people out of the house, but nobody came out.
 SWAT was called to the scene, and they entered the house.